OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-16.md

 ## Proverbs 16:33

-The lot is cast into the lap, but its every decision is from the Lord.
+The lot is cast into the lap, yet its every decision comes from the Lord.